 1.2 Responding to a College Request

-When requested by the College, a member must promptly provide an account of his/her activities, responsibilities and functions.
-When employed by an institution or other non- member, the member must also provide a description of the organization and the types of service that the organization provides.
+When requested by the College, members must promptly provide an account of their activities, responsibilities and functions.
+When employed by an institution or other non- member, members must also provide a description of the organization and the types of service that the organization provides.

 1.3 Agreements with the College

-A member must adhere to any undertaking or agreement that the member has made with the College.
+Members must adhere to any undertaking or agreement that they have made with the College.

 1.4 Participation in Quality Assurance